 Meet the Peer-Mentors in Training

 Head over to the Youth Hub to ask the mentors about all things relationships!

 Select ‘Ask a Peer-Mentor’ in the Q&A chat box.

-For fun I like to: Play video games and hang out with friends.
+For fun I like to: Play sports and I love to do Aboriginal Art.

 For fun I like to: Play sports – mainly basketball.
 I also play video game and like to relax in a park or at the beach.

 Ask me about: Anything, as I’m comfortable with any topic and like to learn about things I don’t understand.